 Make sure to clear any old ridges of bitumen, as any residue will affect the bonding time of a modern adhesive.
 Ordinarily, bonding time is between 6-8 hours, but if the old residue is not removed, your time could increase to 14 or even over 72 hours.

 Level the Underfloor

-When you have removed some blocks, remaining bitumen or any damaged concrete you may find your underfloor is rather uneven.
-It is advisable to use a maximum 3mm per coat of acrylic levelling compound to level the floor.
-Follow instructions carefully when using this and ensure the compound is completely dry before installing the replacement wood blocks.
+When you have removed some blocks, remaining bitumen, or any damaged concrete, you may find your underfloor is rather uneven.
+It is advisable to use a maximum of 3mm per coat of acrylic levelling compound to level the floor.
+Follow instructions carefully when using this, and ensure the compound is completely dry before installing the replacement wood blocks.

 Uneven sheet material could possibly be levelled out with a hand sander or by nailing or stapling thin sheets of hardboard, smooth side down.